LennyMaxMine/RedditTUI/README.md

 python main.py
 ```

-Follow the on-screen instructions to log in and start browsing Reddit.
+Press "l" to log in if you have not logged before.

 ## License